The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 During this time, the Mitanni peoples had disappeared and a new empire from Asia Minor, known as the Hittites, became the new main threat.

 One of the most important figures from this period was Ramses II.
-He was one of the greatest pharaohs in Egyptian history and he ruled for over 60 years.
+He was one of the most famous pharaohs in Egyptian history and he ruled for over 60 years.

-During his reign, Ramses II built many temples and monuments, including the famous Abu Simbel temple complex.
+During his reign, Ramses II built an incredible number of temples and monuments, including the famous Abu Simbel temple complex.

 He also expanded Egypt's territory by conquering parts of Nubia and Syria.

-Ramses II was the son of Seti I, and he rules from around 1279 to 1213 BC.
-The first decade his time on the throne was peaceful.
+Ramses II was the son of Seti I, and he ruled from around 1279 to 1213 BC.
+The first decade of his time on the throne was relatively peaceful.

-The most famous scenes battle he took part in was the Battle of Kadesh, which took place five years into his reign, at which he halted the advance of the Hittite king.
+However, the most famous battle he took part in was the Battle of Kadesh, which took place five years into his reign, at which he halted the advance of the Hittite king.

-Ramses II had many wives, the most famous of which was Nefertari.
-He built a temple for her called at Abu Simbel and she was buried in the Valley of the Queens near Thebes.
+Ramses II had many wives, the most important of which was Nefertari.
+In fact, he built a temple for her at Abu Simbel and she was buried in the Valley of the Queens near Thebes.

 Lying statue of Ramses